-7.11.5 Protection of natural veld
+7.11.6 Protection of natural veld

 Habitat fragmentation is usually defined as a landscape-scale process involving both habitat loss and the breaking apart of habitat.
 Habitat loss has large, consistently negative effects on biodiversity.
-Habitat fragmentation per se has much weaker effects on biodiversity, but could be just as negative.
-As such the construction activities must endeavour to minimise its impact on any remaining natural features and natural corridors.
+Habitat fragmentation per se has much weaker effects on biodiversity but could be just as negative.
+As such the construction activities must endeavor to minimize its impact on any remaining natural features and natural corridors.

-- All remaining natural corridors identified as significant biodiversity features during the environmental assessment stage, must be mapped and identified as "No-Go" areas on the site plans and protected measures must be installed (demarcated); - Except to the extent necessary for the carrying out of the works, no flora may be removed, damaged or disturbed; - Trapping, poisoning and/or shooting of animals is strictly forbidden.
-No domestic pets or livestock are permitted on Site; - Where the use of herbicides, pesticides and other poisonous substances are to be used, the Contractor must submit a Method Statement; - The Contractor may not deface, paint, damage or mark any natural features, if these should occur (e.g. trees, rock formations, buildings, etc.) situated in or around the Site for survey or other purposes unless agreed beforehand with the Engineer and the ECO.
-Any features affected by the Contractor in contravention of this clause must be restored/rehabilitated to the satisfaction of the Engineer and the ECO. - All incidents of harm to any animal or natural vegetation (apart from the agreed upon areas) must be reported to the ECO.
+- All remaining natural corridors identified as significant biodiversity features during the environmental assessment stage, must be mapped and identified as "No-Go" areas on the site plans and protected measures must be installed (demarcated); - Except to the extent necessary for the carrying out of the works, no flora may be removed, damaged, or disturbed; - Trapping, poisoning, and/or shooting of animals is strictly forbidden.
+No domestic pets or livestock are permitted on Site; - Where the use of herbicides, pesticides, and other poisonous substances are to be used, the Contractor must submit a Method Statement; - The Contractor may not deface, paint, damage or mark any natural features, if these should occur (e.g. trees, rock formations, buildings, etc.) situated in or around the Site for survey or other purposes unless agreed beforehand with the Engineer and the ECO.
+Any features affected by the Contractor in contravention of this clause must be restored/rehabilitated to the satisfaction of the Engineer and the ECO. - All incidents of harm to any animal or natural vegetation (apart from the agreed-upon areas) must be reported to the ECO.

-7.11.6 Protection of flora
+7.11.7 Protection of flora

-A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if possible.
+It must be noted that the vegetation associated with the proposed site for development is characteristic of disturbed areas.
+Moreover, plant species within the construction footprint are not of conservation value.
+A plant rescue and protection plan (if applicable) which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if possible.
 Please also refer to the specific recommendations in Section 6.2 above.

 - The areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan.
-Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
-Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.11.26).
+Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - All flora identified to be rescued must be removed and placed in an area specifically allocated for these plants to ensure that the necessary care thereof will take place until being relocated and planted in designated areas. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility (if applicable).
+Restoration must be

+- undertaken as soon as possible after the completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery of natural habitats. - Also, refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.11.27).

-7.11.7 Protection of fauna and Avi-fauna
+7.11.8 Protection of fauna and Avi-fauna

-Trapping, poisoning and/or killing of animals is strictly forbidden.
+The trapping, poisoning, and/or killing of animals is strictly forbidden.
 No domestic pets or livestock are permitted on Site.
-Many slow moving animals, local amphibian and other species follow instinctive movements along roadside corridors where they travel from place to place.
+Many slow-moving animals, local amphibians, and other species follow instinctive movements along roadside corridors where they travel from place to place.